s4njk4n/XDC_ShopBot/README.md

 ./start.sh
 ```

-This starts two background processes: the bot (handles Telegram messages) and the monitor (checks for payments on XDC blockchain).
+This starts two background processes: the bot (handles Telegram messages) and the monitor (checks for incoming payments on XDC blockchain).

 To stop: